kwilliamson34/arch-upskill/posts/typescript.md

 ### Newer versions

-TODO try "satisfies"
-Good to know: `satisfies` was added to TypeScript in [4.9](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html).
+TODO try "satisfies". `satisfies` was added to TypeScript in [4.9](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html).
 We recommend upgrading to the latest version of TypeScript.